dart-lang/language/resources/type-system/inference.md

 is a type inference step that is applied to an elaborated expression `m_1` and a target type `T`, and produces a new elaborated expression `m_2`.

-_The coercion operation satisfies the soundness invariant that the static type of `m_2` is guaranteed to be a subtype of `T`.
+_The coercion operation satisfies the following soundness property: the static type of `m_2` is guaranteed to be a subtype of `T`.
 A proof of this is sketched below._

 _Coercions are used in most situations where the existing spec calls for an